minhhung96966/AWS-DVA-C02/README.md

 you need to provide the serial number of your MFA token as well as the code it generates.
 These are concatenated and passed with any API calls.

+#### 1.4.3.2.
+Object Versioning and MFA Delete step by step

+- When create a bucket -> enabled "Bucket versioning" option
+- Everytime you upload an object to a S3 bucket, it's assign a version ID (toggle on "Show versions")
+- If you upload an object with the same name then instead of overwriting that object, it just creates a new version of that object
+- If you delete an object, S3 added a new version of that object, but instead of an actual new version of the object, it's simply added a delete marker as that new version.
+If we toggle off "Show versions" it's look like we already deleted that object. (not permanently delete)
+- You can delete the delete marker to enable that object again (permanently delete).
+- you can delete any object version (permanently delete).

 ### 1.4.4.
 S3 Performance Optimization

 Single PUT Upload